Workflow: Visium HD cell-level

 treeheight_row=5, treeheight_col=5)

-Output files from SpaceRanger v4 are listed in /segmented_outputs folder, with the expected structure detailed in the Background - Importing data chapter of the OSTA book.
+Output files from SpaceRanger v4 are located in /segmented_outputs folder, following the expected structure described in the Background - Importing data chapter of the OSTA book.

 id <- "VisiumHD_HumanColon_Oliveira"